NFL DFS, Eagles vs. Lions: 'Sunday Night Football' daily Fantasy picks, lineups

-NFL DFS, Eagles vs. Lions: Top FanDuel, DraftKings daily Fantasy picks, lineups for 'Sunday Night Football'
+NFL DFS, Eagles vs. Lions: Top FanDuel, DraftKings daily Fantasy football picks for 'Sunday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Lions vs. Eagles on 'Sunday Night Football'